Democrats to pitch 'A Better Deal' agenda

 A new ABC News/Washington Post poll shows a majority -- 52% of Americans -- sees the Democratic Party as a party that stands against Trump, while only 37% consider it a party that stands for something.

 "They know we're standing up to Trump," Schumer said, pointing to the poll.
 "They like that.
-But they want to know what do you stand for?"
+But they want to know, 'What do you stand for?'"

+Trump referenced Schumer on Twitter Monday morning, writing: "After 1 year of investigation with Zero evidence being found, Chuck Schumer just stated that 'Democrats should blame ourselves, not Russia.'"

+Schumer and House Minority Leader Nancy Pelosi, respectively, wrote op-eds in The New York Times and The Washington Post Monday morning trumpeting the new agenda, which Pelosi said "represents a renewed Democratic commitment to the hard-working men and women across the United States who have been left out and left behind for too long."

 Based on the new plan, expect to hear national Democrats to zero in on infrastructure, trade and outsourcing over the next year and a half.
 Child care, education and more access to the Internet will also be key Democratic talking points in races across the country.